AmarooHQ/whitepaper/10-Ultra-Terminum/a20-addressing-crit-pospow.md

 \newline
 A) Once attackers have $>51\%$ of validator stake they can maintain the attack perpetually.
 They control who is added to the validator set.
 They can censor anything.
 They can use censorship to push through arbitrary soft-fork updates, including updates to change the consensus mechanism to PoW.
 Users who don't like the new rules are incentivized to sell to users who do like the new rules.\newline
 \newline
 B) Alternatively, if there is a way for the users to decide that the current validator set is majority attackers, and that they should be punished, this is a recovery mechanism.
 The attacker's can use propaganda to abuse this recovery mechanism.
-If an attacker can convince the users that the current validator set are attackers, then the users will rob those honest validators of their stake.}{Zack Hess; \href{https://github.com/zack-bitcoin/amoveo-docs/blob/master/other_blockchains/the_defence_of_pos.md}{The Defense of PoS}}
+If an attacker can convince the users that the current validator set are attackers, then the users will rob those honest validators of their stake.}[Zack Hess; \href{https://github.com/zack-bitcoin/amoveo-docs/blob/master/other_blockchains/the_defence_of_pos.md}{The Defense of PoS}]

 NOTES: